 Molfetta Beach Hotel in low-key Gouvia is just 9km north along the coast from Corfu Town.
-This atmospheric hotel – think stone walls, cosy bedrooms, and traditional entertainment – overlooks a pretty cove, and you can snap up rooms for £48 per night in low season (or £86 in high).
-A little further north, Dassia has a handful of two-star resorts, such as Red Dragon, which offer two-bedroom apartments from £58, barely 50 metres from the beach.
+This atmospheric hotel – think stone walls, cosy bedrooms, and traditional entertainment – overlooks a pretty cove, and you can snap up rooms for £52 per night in low season (or £116 in high).
+A little further north, Dassia has a handful of two-star resorts close to the beach.

 The temptations of Corfiot food make it all too easy to forget your budget.
 There’s sofrito, beef simmered in wine, parsley and garlic; bourdeto, fish cooked in spicy tomato; and that’s before you’ve even started on the syrup-drenched pastries.

 The trick is to eat where locals eat, and to keep costs down with occasional self-catering.
 Fridges come as standard in most hotel rooms, so it’s easy to supplement tavernas with picnics.
 And there’s no shortage of lovely beaches to unwrap a spread of plump olives, tomatoes and fresh-baked flatbreads.